 (f) The processes used for ensuring that the risk assessment is kept current;

-(g) The processes used to monitor for, detect and respond to cyber-attacks, cyber threats and vulnerabilities on vehicle types and the processes used to assess whether the cyber security measures implemented are still effective in the light of new cyber threats and vulnerabilities that have been identified;
+(g) The processes used to monitor for, detect and respond to cyber-attacks, cyber threats and vulnerabilities on vehicle types and the processes used to assess whether the cyber security measures implemented are still effective in the light of new cyber threats and vulnerabilities that have been identified.

-.
+7.2.2.3.
+The vehicle manufacturer shall demonstrate that the processes used within their Cyber Security Management System will ensure that, based on categorization referred to in point 7.2.2.2 (c) and 7.2.2.2 (g), cyber threats and vulnerabilities which require a response from the vehicle manufacturer shall be mitigated within a reasonable timeframe.

+7.2.2.4.
+The vehicle manufacturer shall demonstrate that the processes used within their Cyber Security Management System will ensure that the monitoring referred to in point 7.2.2.2 (g) shall be continual.
+This shall:

+(a) Include vehicles after first registration in the monitoring;

+(b) Include the capability to analyse and detect cyber threats, vulnerabilities and cyber-attacks from vehicle data and vehicle logs.
+This capability shall respect paragraph 1.3. and the privacy rights of car owners or drivers, particularly with respect to consent.

+7.2.2.5.
 The vehicle manufacturer shall be required to demonstrate how their Cyber Security Management System will manage dependencies that may exist with contracted suppliers, service providers or manufacturer’s sub-organizations in regards of the requirements of paragraph 7.2.2.2.

 7.3.
 Requirements for vehicle types

 7.3.1.
-Before the assessment of a vehicle type for the purpose of type approval is carried out the vehicle manufacturer shall demonstrate to the Approval Authority or its Technical Service that their Cyber Security Management System has a valid Certificate of Compliance for CSMS and that the CSMS is relevant to the vehicle type being approved.
+The manufacturer shall have a valid Certificate of Compliance for the Cyber Security Management System relevant to the vehicle type being approved.

+However, if the vehicle manufacturer can demonstrate that the vehicle type could not be developed in compliance with the CSMS, because it was partly or fully developed before [time] after entry into force of this Regulation, then the vehicle manufacturer shall demonstrate that cyber security was adequately considered during the development phase.

 7.3.2.
-The Approval Authority or its Technical Service shall verify by means of document checks that the manufacturer has taken the necessary measures relevant for the vehicle type to:

-(a) Collect and verify the information required under this Regulation through the supply chain;

-(b) Document risk assessment, test results and mitigations applied to the vehicle type, including design information supporting the risk assessment;

-(c) Implement appropriate cyber security measures in the design of the vehicle and its systems;
+The vehicle manufacturer shall identify and manage, for the vehicle type being approved, supplier-related risks.

-7.3.3.
-The vehicle manufacturer shall demonstrate to the satisfaction of the Approval Authority or its Technical Service the risk assessment for the vehicle type [and how the risks have been treated/managed].
-The risk assessment shall consider the systems of the vehicle type and their interactions.
-The risk assessment shall further consider interactions with any external system.
+7.3.3 The vehicle manufacturer shall identify the critical elements of the vehicle type and perform an exhaustive risk assessment for the vehicle type and shall treat/manage the identified risks appropriately.
+The risk assessment shall consider the individual elements of the vehicle type and their interactions.
+The risk assessment shall further consider interactions with any external systems.
+While assessing the risks, the vehicle manufacturer shall consider the risks related to all the threats referred to in Annex 5, Part A, as well as any other relevant risk.

 7.3.4.
-The vehicle manufacturer shall demonstrate to the satisfaction of the Approval Authority or its Technical Service that critical elements of the vehicle type are protected against risks identified in the vehicle manufacturer’s risk assessment.
+The vehicle manufacturer shall protect critical elements of the vehicle type against risks identified in the vehicle manufacturer’s risk assessment.
 Proportionate mitigations shall be implemented to protect such elements.
+The mitigations implemented shall include all mitigations referred to in Annex 5, Part B and C which are relevant for the risks identified.
+However, if a mitigation referred to in Annex 5, Part B or C, is not relevant or not sufficient, the vehicle manufacturer shall ensure that another appropriate mitigation is implemented.

 7.3.5.
-The vehicle manufacturer shall demonstrate to the satisfaction of the Approval Authority or its Technical Service that appropriate and proportionate measures have been put in place to secure dedicated environments on the vehicle type (if provided) for the storage and execution of aftermarket software, services, applications or data.
+The vehicle manufacturer shall put in place appropriate and proportionate measures to secure dedicated environments on the vehicle type (if provided) for the storage and execution of aftermarket software, services, applications or data.

 7.3.6.
-The vehicle manufacturer shall describe what testing has been performed and the outcome of those tests to verify the effectiveness of the security measures implemented.
+The vehicle manufacturer shall perform, prior to type approval, appropriate and sufficient testing to verify the effectiveness of the security measures implemented.